Explicit Second-Order Min-Max Optimization: Practical Algorithms and Complexity Analysis: Introduction

-Throughout our paper, we assume that the function $f(\x, \y)$ is convex in $\x$ for all $\y \in \br^n$ and concave in $\y$ for all $\x \in \br^m$.
-This \textit{convex-concave} setting has been the focus of intense research in optimization, game theory, economics and computer science for several decades now \citep{Von-1953-Theory,Dantzig-1963-Linear,Blackwell-1979-Theory,Facchinei-2007-Finite,Ben-2009-Robust}, and variants of the problem have recently attracted significant interest in machine learning and data science, with applications in generative adversarial networks (GANs)~\citep{Goodfellow-2014-Generative, Arjovsky-2017-Wasserstein}, adversarial learning~\citep{Sinha-2018-Certifiable}, distributed multi-agent systems~\citep{Shamma-2008-Cooperative}, and many other fields; for a range of concrete examples, see~\citet{Facchinei-2007-Finite} and references therein.
+Throughout this paper, we will assume that the function $f(\x, \y)$ is convex in $\x$ for all $\y \in \br^n$ and concave in $\y$ for all $\x \in \br^m$.
+This \textit{convex-concave} setting has been the focus of intense research in optimization, game theory, economics and computer science for several decades~\citep{Von-1953-Theory,Dantzig-1963-Linear,Blackwell-1979-Theory,Facchinei-2007-Finite,Ben-2009-Robust}, and variants of this problem class have recently attracted significant interest in machine learning and data science, with applications to generative adversarial networks (GANs)~\citep{Goodfellow-2014-Generative, Arjovsky-2017-Wasserstein}, adversarial learning~\citep{Sinha-2018-Certifiable}, multi-agent systems~\citep{Shamma-2008-Cooperative}, and many other fields; see~\citet{Facchinei-2007-Finite} and references therein for a wide range of concrete problems.